JochemTolsma/homepage/content/courses/Complete-Networks/_index.markdown

 ## Clustering

 Clustering is an interesting concept.
 We have immediately an intuitive understanding of it, people lump together in separate groups.
 But how should we go about defining it more formally?
-The clustering coefficient for $ v_i $ is defined as the observed ties between all direct neighbors of $ v_i $.
+The clustering coefficient for $ v_i $ is defined as the observed ties between all direct neighbors of $ v_i $ divided by all possible ties between all direct neighbors of $ v_i $ .
 Direct neighbours are connected to $ v_i $ via an ingoing and/or outgoing relation.
-For undirected networks, the clustering coefficient is the same as the transitivity index (the number of transitive triads divided by all possible transitive triads, see here).
+For undirected networks, the clustering coefficient is the same as the transitivity index (the number of transitive triads divided by all possible transitive triads).
 For directed graphs not so.
-Before we can start calculating the average (or global) clustering index we have to take a decision about what to do with vertices without neighbours.
-We may set their clustering index to zero and include them, or set them at NaN and exclude them (my prefernce).
+Before we can start calculating the average (or global) clustering index we have to take a decision about what to do with vertices without neighbors.
+We may set their clustering index to zero and include them, or set them at NaN and exclude them (my preference).
 The clustering coefficient of Smallworld is 0.34

 ## Relatively scientific